mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Due diligence bound me to a single seller, even beyond the due diligence period

 The last time I bought a house, I requested a 10-day inspection period.
-I wanted enough time to bring in an inspector and an electrician to identify red flags.
+I wanted to do standard checks with an inspector and an electrician before completing the purchase.

 The homeowner pushed back and asked me to limit the inspection period to seven days.
 They were worried about the cost of keeping the house off the market for an extra three days.
 And that's a house!
 Its price is far more stable than a small business.

 I didn't realize how much it would cost me to take my business off the market for three whole months.